david-risney/WatchBuildLog/README.md

 # WatchBuildLog VS Code Extension

-A Visual Studio Code extension that monitors build log files for errors and displays them in VS Code's Problems panel for quick identification and navigation.
+A Visual Studio Code extension that monitors build log files for errors and displays them in VS Code's Problems panel.

-## Features

-- **Real-time monitoring**: Watches build log files for changes and automatically parses new content
+- **Auto monitoring**: Watches build log files for changes and automatically parses new content
+- **Custom wildcard log paths**: Configurable paths to log files including wildcard patterns.
-- **Error detection**: Configurable regex patterns to identify different types of build errors
+- **Custom problem patterns**: Configurable problem matcher patterns to identify different types of build errors with file locations, line numbers, and severity
-- **VS Code integration**: Displays errors in the Problems panel with clickable links to source files
+- **VS Code integration**: Displays errors in the Problems panel with clickable links to source files.
+Also supports related information for errors.
-- **File navigation**: Jump directly to error locations when file paths and line numbers are available
-- **Multiple log formats**: Supports common build log formats from various compilers and build systems

 ## Commands